-Method Our estimate is based on results from ensemble runs with the global ocean-sea ice coupled model NEMO-LIM3.
+Our estimate is based on results from ensemble runs with the global ocean-sea ice coupled model NEMO-LIM3.
 The ensemble members are expected to sample the atmospheric variability that may prevail this summer.
-In practice, the model is forced with NCEP/NCAR atmospheric reanalysis data from 1948 to May 31, 2014.
+In practice, the model is forced with NCEP/NCAR atmospheric reanalysis data from 1948 to June 30, 2016.
 No data are assimilated during this simulation.
-Ten ensemble members are then started from the obtained model state, each using atmospheric forcing from one year between 2004 and 2013.
+Ten ensemble members are then started from the obtained model state, each using atmospheric forcing from one year between 2006 and 2015.
 This choice is a compromise between a sufficiently large ensemble and the rapidly changing Arctic atmospheric conditions in recent decades.
-The estimate given above corresponds to the ensemble median monthly September extent, corrected by the mean bias between simulated and observed values reported in the NSIDC sea ice index.
-The model configuration is exactly the same as in our contribution from last year, where additional details can be found.
-Projection uncertainty From 3.5 to 5.5 million square kilometers.
+The estimate given above corresponds to the ensemble median monthly September extent, corrected by the mean bias between simulated and observed values reported in the NSIDC sea ice index, which equals 0.8 million square kilometers.
+The model configuration is exactly the same as in our last three years contributions.
+Additional details can be found in the 2013 reports.